turingschool/curriculum/source/events/gschool-1/dinner_dash.markdown

 ## Overview

-Thanks for joining us for demos of the  day.
+Thanks for joining us for Dinner Dash Demo Day.
 We'd love for you to participate in evaluating the projects and give feedback.

 You should...